maame-gigi/wthr/README.md

 Updates dynamically when a city is searched on the dashboard.

 # Credits
-Made with ☕, curiosity, and too many late nights.
+Made with a lot of sighs and youtube helps and chatgpts; curiosity too, and too some late nights.
 Created by GLORIA — a chill CS student who just wanted to know if it’ll rain.
 CHEERS TO ALX's Mr. Tuva Alfred.